jakobjassmann/ecodes-dk-lidar/README.md

 Process design and selection of output variables: Urs Treier, Andràs Zlinszky and Jesper Moeslund.

 ## License
 Content in this repository is currently not avialalbe under any license.
-Please speak to Jakob (j.assmann@bios.au.dk) if you would like to share or re-use any of the code in this repostiory.
+Please contact Jakob (j.assmann@bios.au.dk) if you would like to share or re-use any of the code in this repostiory.